TheTrueShadow/Soggy/README.md

 # 🎵 Soggy Plugin Example Sound
 > *A single sound.
 A single drip.
-An example file for the Soggy plugin.*
+Example audio for the Soggy plugin.*

 ![Soggy Cat](https://soggy.cat/assets/images/soggycat.webp)

-This repository contains an example audio file for use with the **[Soggy](https://github.com/TheTrueShadow/Soggy)** Discord plugin — a soundboard plugin featuring a tuxedo cat in a bathtub.
+This repository contains one example audio file for use with the **[Soggy](https://github.com/TheTrueShadow/Soggy)** Discord plugin — featuring a tuxedo cat in a bathtub.

 ---

+## 🔊 Preview

+Due to GitHub restrictions, this audio file may not play directly in browsers.
+Use the link below within the plugin or download it for local playback.

+---

 ## 🧼 Purpose

-- Test that the Soggy plugin is working
+- Test Soggy plugin playback
-- Preview audio file handling and streaming
-- Verify your setup before adding custom sounds
+- Verify audio streaming setup
+- Sample sound for initial use

 ---